 Conclusion

 If you notice that your oil level is low when your car is hot, don’t panic.
 It’s normal for the oil level to go down when the engine is hot.
-The reason for this is that the oil expands when it’s heated, so it takes up more space in the engine.
+The reason is that oil expands when heated, so it takes up more space in the engine.

-When the engine cools down, the oil contracts and the level goes back to normal.
+When the engine cools down, the oil contracts, and the level returns to normal.

 Leave a Reply